mindhog/nomulus/README.md

 ## Overview

+NOTE: this is a branch to allow me to do some debugging within the kokoro runs.

 Nomulus is an open source, scalable, cloud-based service for operating [top-level domains](https://en.wikipedia.org/wiki/Top-level_domain) (TLDs).
 It is the authoritative source for the TLDs that it runs, meaning that it is